kiototeko/IMU2Music/docs/index.md

 ConvTransformer | 3.417947 | 0.180035
 Transformer w frequency domain inputs | 3.235243 | 0.196701
 Transformer w/o frequency domain inputs | 3.190127 | 0.201736
+Transformer w FC | 3.148006 | 0.209896

+In this table the results regarding some changes in the arquitecture are shown.
+We can see that while in \[[11](#references)\] they proved that smaller dataset work better with LSTM than transformers, in this case that was not true.
+We can also see that whether the input is given in frequency domain or not, the model doesn't obtain any benefit.
+We can see here, that contrary to what one could have thought from the results in \[[11](#references)\], the LSTM does perform worse than the transformer.
+The ConvTransformer has is close to the baseline but still suffers from greater loss and it has a lot more parameters than the other models, making it slower to train, so we can safely discard it.
+Finally, we can see that converting the input series to the frequency domain does not really change the accuracy/loss that much, so there is no need to do that operation.
+Finally, we present a table showing the loss and accuracy with respect to the number of layers in the encoder/decoder of the transformer:

 Layers | Val.
 Loss | Val.
 Accuracy
 ---------------- | --------------- | -----------
 2 | 3.190127 | 0.201736
 4 | 3.122057 | 0.210069
-6 | 2.8 | 0.22
+6 | 2.772981 | 0.235590

-In this table the results regarding some changes in the arquitecture are shown.
-We can see that while in \[[11](#references)\] they proved that smaller dataset work better with LSTM than transformers, in this case that was not true.
-We can also see that whether the input is given in frequency domain or not, the model doesn't obtain any benefit.
+In this table it is evident that using more layers results in less loss and better accuracy, the problem is when hearing to the generated audio files, what the model is doing is generate the same sound no matter the input sequence, like a type of modal collapse, so that it doesn't really improve the model.

 The recordings are presented next: